twa022/xfce4-windowck-plugin/README.md

 * Allow window actions on buttons and title clicks (activate, (un)maximize, close).
 * Allow window action menu on left button click.
 * Title formatting options.
-* xfwm4/unity theming support for buttons.
+* xfwm4/unity theming support for buttons. (xfwm4 theme support reenabled in this fork)

 FAQ:
 Q: How do I hide the window decorations on maximized windows on Xfce?